signalshore/signalshore.github.io/content/2020-09-13-Stack-Frames-in-x86.md

 - Return Address
 - Data (Local variables and Parameters)

-When we look at the assembly code, every function has a prolouge and an epilouge.
+When we look at the assembly code, every function has a prologue and an epilogue.
 These are the sections that are responsible for building the stack frame for that function as well as tearing down the stack frame when the control-flow needs to return to the caller function.